Thomé H. Fang and A. N.

 mind, we can better appreciate his accomplishment in a twofold sense: Firstly,

-with the elegance and precision of the Whiteheadian language as a most
+with the elegance and precision of the Whiteheadian

-his role as a spokesman for the philosophical heritage of China; he has thus
+he is enabled to best serve his role as a spokesman for the philosophical

-advanced an ingenious hermeneutical interpretation of the imports and
+heritage of China; he has thus advanced an ingenious hermeneutical interpretation

-implications of the great Book of Creativity on the one hand, and those
+of the imports and implications of the great Book of Creativity on the

-of the Buddhist tradition, especially, the Hua Yan (Avatamsaka) School, on the
+one hand, and those of the Buddhist tradition, especially, the Hua Yan (Avatamsaka) School, on

-other.
-Secondly, with the great vision and insight generated by the
+the other.
+Secondly, with the great vision and insight generated by the Whiteheadian mode of thought as another powerful weapon, he

-to bring forth the essence of Chinese philosophical and religious tradition
+is enabled not only to bring forth the essence of Chinese philosophical and religious

-philosophy, anticipating much of what is to be expected from the Postmodernist
+Western philosophy, anticipating much of what is to be expected from the Postmodernist

 camp.
-For instances, his criticism of vicious bifurcation from the wholistic
+For instances, his criticism of vicious bifurcation from the wholistic perspective parallels the postmodernistic

-opposition of contrary terms, and the presence-centric and logos-centric
+refutation of various forms of neat opposition of contrary terms, and the

-tendencies inherent in Western philosophy.
+presence-centric and logos-centric tendencies inherent in Western

 In his Preface to The Chinese

-View of Life (echoing The Hindu View of Life of Radharkrishnan and The
+View of Life (echoing The Hindu View of Life of Radharkrishnan

-Greek View of Life of Lowes Dickinson), Master Fang explicitly
+and The Greek View of Life of Lowes Dickinson), Master Fang explicitly

 acknowledges: “In some places I have intentionally adopted a language which